Bud Abbott: Strain and split

 The team's popularity waned in the mid-1950s, and the IRS demanded substantial back taxes, forcing the partners (both of whom had been free spenders and serious gamblers) to sell most of their assets, including the rights to many of their films.
 When the team's long-term contract with Universal was up in 1954, they demanded more money than the studio was willing to pay, and they were dropped after 14 years at the studio.

 In November 1956, Costello was the subject of the Ralph Edwards–produced TV show This Is Your Life.
 A month later the team opened in Las Vegas.
 The act went badly.
 Witnesses differ on exactly what happened (one version has Costello leading a drunk Abbott off the stage), but the accounts agree that Abbott's timing had slowed down noticeably, throwing Costello's responses off and embarrassing him.

 Abbott and Costello split in 1957, shortly before Costello appeared on Steve Allen's variety show.
-Costello made solo appearances on several TV shows, including the Steve Allen show, and did one film, The Thirty-Foot Bride of Candy Rock (released posthumously in 1959).
+Costello made solo appearances on several TV shows and did one film, The Thirty-Foot Bride of Candy Rock (released posthumously in 1959).
 Costello died on March 3, 1959.